 What exactly is being done to help and where?

-Experts at the Smithsonian Conservation Biology Institute need to know how to best pair these kingfishers so they can produce healthy chicks and reintroduce the species in the wild.
+Experts need to know how to best pair these kingfishers so they can produce healthy chicks and reintroduce the species in the wild.
 Other bird species have exhibited a hormonal increase during successful introductions.
-SCBI scientists want to know if there are endocrine patterns or early cues that can indicate compatibility for Guam kingfishers, too.
-They need Conservation Nation’s funding to analyze fecal samples from these birds during the introduction of three new potential breeding pairs to provide us with clues to help these critically endangered birds reproduce and thrive.
+Scientists want to know if there are endocrine patterns or early cues that can indicate compatibility for Guam kingfishers, too.
+They needed Conservation Nation’s funding to analyze fecal samples from these birds during the introduction of three new potential breeding pairs to provide us with clues to help these critically endangered birds reproduce and thrive.

 What specific items or support do scientists need to make this possible?

-We’re funding the endocrine analysis at the SCBI Endocrinology Lab and supporting an undergraduate intern who will assist SCBI scientists in this project.
+We funded the endocrine analysis at the SCBI Endocrinology Lab and supported an undergraduate intern who assisted scientists in this project.

 What positive impact will this work have on the survival of this species?

 If this early endocrine signal exists, this method could be used to screen pairings early and speed up the process to better facilitate breeding.

 This project is an important step toward reintroducing the species to the wild as early as 2021.